 Situated at Okel Tor Mine in the Tamar Valley, on the borders of Cornwall and Devon, the area is A DESIGNATED AREA OF OUTSTANDING NATURAL BEAUTY and a Site of Special Scientific Interest.
 The renovated cottages (set 15 metres apart, but divided by trees) are off the beaten track and give a wonderful feeling of seclusion.
 When you wake up to the spectacular views across the valley, you’ll want to leap out of bed and get outdoors to explore the local varied landscape of woodland, rolling hills and valleys, alternatively you might wish to just stay in bed and take it all in!
 Historically significant, you’ll discover picturesque ruins dating to the area’s industrial past as a mine site, recognised by English Heritage as one of the best surviving 19th Century mines nationally.
 Not only is it an Ancient Monument it is also part of Cornwall’s World Heritage Site for mining.

 THE NATIONAL TRUST’S COTEHELE HOUSE is within walking distance of the properties and Dartmoor, Bodmin Moor, Morwellham Quay and the sandy beaches at WHITSAND BAY on the south coast are a short drive away.
-The Cornish village of Calstock, where you’ll find a shop for supplies, an ARTS VENUE, pubs serving food and rail links to Plymouth is just a fifteen minute walk along the river bank.
+The Cornish village of Calstock, where you’ll find a cafe with gluten-free and vegan options, an ARTS VENUE , pubs serving food and rail links to Plymouth is just a fifteen minute walk along the river bank.

 To get to Okel Tor Mine by car, the journey is approximately 4 hours from London, or you can get the train from London Paddington and Reading to Plymouth, then on to Calstock.
 The owners will pick you up from the station if required.

-- both cottages sleep two in one double bedroom, with an additional double sofa-bed
+- Two cottages sleeping two in one bedroom with king size bed, with an additional double sofa-bed

-- both cottages have a log-burning stove for toasty evenings by the fire as well as central heating from a carbon neutral wood pellet boiler
+- Each cottage has a log-burning stove for toasty evenings by the fire as well as central heating from a carbon neutral wood pellet boiler

-- satellite TV, DVD player, CD player with radio and iPod dock are offered in both properties
+- Satellite TV with DVD player plus a music system with DAB, CD player and Bluetooth are offered in both properties

-- there’s a telephone in each property operated on an ‘honesty basis’.
-Mobile reception is not bad (depending on your network) but you may need to go outside
+- There’s WiFi and a telephone in each property operated on an ‘honesty basis’.
+Mobile reception is not bad (depending on your network) but you can always connect to the WiFi for calls

 - The Smithy and The Count House are no smoking accommodation.
 The cottages are dog friendly – there is a small charge of £25 per booking and supply throws for the soft furnishings